blanderbit/mariami-fin-control/app/README.md

 ## Run project

 In the main directory `BE_MariaMi/project` run the command `sudo docker-compose up` or `sudo docker-compose up -d` this command will start the project without taking up your console

+## Swagger

+Swagger can be accessed locally by this url  - http://0.0.0.0:8000/api/v1/swagger/